CARING FOR YOUR PET GERBILS

 Treats and Other Diet Variations – Supply grass hay to stimulate natural foraging activities, which help in the prevention of obesity.
 The bonus here is that they also love it!
 Hay is also an excellent source of nesting material.
 There are variety of hays to choose from; however, gerbils especially enjoy oat hay, which often contains immature seed heads.

-Treats are a great way to help keep your gerbils from becoming bored with their fare, and stay healthy and active.
+Treats are a great way to help keep your gerbils from becoming bored with their fare, and staying healthy and active.
 All gerbils should be introduced to new foods gradually.
 Never more than 5% of their total diet should consist of treats, or about a ½ tsp daily.
-These also include mixed seeds and treat sticks.
-Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic diet.
+Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic food.

 Vitamin and Mineral Supplement – This should be added to the drinking water or food, according to bottle directions.
 In the wild, animals can choose the foods their bodies require.
 Even i f you give your gerbils a variety of foods, you may not be providing them with certain vitamins/minerals that they need.